World War 3: Trump Adviser H.R. McMaster Wants Syria Ground War, Mike Cernovich Claims

 That’s the contention of controversial author and filmmaker Mike Cernovich, the journalist who was first to reveal that Obama official Susan Rice was allegedly behind the unmasking of Trump administration officials on surveillance intercepts.
 Other media outlets since have picked up the Rice accusations.

 In his latest scoop, Cernovich claims that NSC head H.R.
-McMaster, along with Gen. David Petraeus behind the scenes, seek a massive ground war in Syria involving 150,000 American troops.
+McMaster, along with Gen. David Petraeus behind the scenes, seeks a massive ground war in Syria involving 150,000 American troops.

 Apart from putting U.S. troops in harm’s way to intervene in a no-win, long-running civil war between the Syrian government and ISIS-backed rebels, a confrontation with Russia could be the result.
 Russia is Syria’s benefactor, and any Russian harmed in such a conflict by U.S. combat forces could lead to World War 3 in a worst-case scenario.